matplotlib/matplotlib/doc/faq/usage_faq.rst

 :class:`~matplotlib.axis.Axis`
 ------------------------------

-These are the number line like objects (circled in green).
+These are the number-line-like objects (circled in green).
 They take care of setting the graph limits and generating the ticks (the marks on the axis) and ticklabels (strings labeling the ticks).
 The location of the ticks is determined by a :class:`~matplotlib.ticker.Locator` object and the ticklabel strings are formatted by a :class:`~matplotlib.ticker.Formatter`.
-The combination of the correct :class:`Locator` and :class:`Formatter` gives very fine control over the tick labels.
+The combination of the correct :class:`Locator` and :class:`Formatter` gives very fine control over the tick locations and labels.

 :class:`~matplotlib.artist.Artist`
 ----------------------------------